 The Festival of Trees is the perfect way to get in the holiday spirit!
-Elaborately decorated Christmas trees of all shapes and sizes will line the Gatlinburg Convention Center from November 22 – 27 to raise money for the Boys & Girls Club of the Smoky Mountains.
-In addition to the incredible variety of trees, there will be fun activities and a chance to have your photo taken with Santa Claus himself.
+Elaborately decorated Christmas trees of all shapes and sizes will line the Gatlinburg Convention Center from November 25 – 29 to raise money for the Boys & Girls Club of the Smoky Mountains.
+In addition to the incredible variety of trees, there will be fun festival-related activities.
 It’s easy to see why the Festival of Trees is one of the most beloved things to do in Gatlinburg in November!

 For an up-to-date guide to everything going on in the Gatlinburg area throughout the year, check out our Smoky Mountain Events Calendar!